Stockbridge Village

 Stockbridge Village is an area of Knowsley in Merseyside, England.
 The population of the ward at the 2011 census was 6,018.
-It was the subject of an article in a special report by The Economist entitled "A new kind of ghetto", which described it a predominantly White area of high unemployment and low aspirations.
+Up until 1983, the area was formerly known as Cantril Farm, and was the subject of an article in a special report by The Economist entitled "A new kind of ghetto", which described it a predominantly White area of high unemployment and low aspirations.

 History

-The original Cantril Farm council estate was built in the mid 1960s to rehouse some 15,000 people from inner-city slum clearances in Liverpool.
+Formerly within the historic county of Lancashire, the original Cantril Farm council estate was built in the mid-1960s to rehouse some 15,000 people from inner-city slum clearances in Liverpool.
 It was part of a deal to rehouse some 200,000 people from inner-city Liverpool in new residential areas beyond the city's borders, with other families from inner-city Liverpool moving to other overspill places including Leasowe, Huyton, Kirkby, Halewood, Skelmersdale and Runcorn New Town from the 1950s into the 1970s.

 The land on which Cantril Farm would be built was purchased by Liverpool council in 1961 for a sum of £132,500.

 The first tenants arrived on the estate in 1965, but initially the estate lacked facilities such as public transport, health care and shops, with most of these facilities not being provided until at least 1967.
 Mobile shops were located on the estate until permanent buildings were erected.
 The first pub on the estate was opened in 1968, around the same time that the first bus routes were established.
 Subways were also erected to underpass the busiest roads on the estate for pedestrian safety.
 Small supermarkets were also erected in the late 1960s and the Withens Shopping Centre opened in 1970.

 St Jude's Parish Church was opened in 1972 at a cost of £40,000.
-St Albert's Roman Catholic church opened in 1966, and later on Cantril Farm Methodist Church opened.
-A second Parish Church, St Brigid's, opened in October 1967.
+St Albert the Great Roman Catholic church opened in 1966, and later on Cantril Farm Methodist Church opened.
+A second Roman Catholic parish church, St Brigid's, opened in October 1967.

 In the autumn of 1968 two primary schools were opened on the estate - St Albert's and St Brigid's.

 Cantril High School was also opened to serve pupils aged 11–16, but it was only open for just over 20 years, closing in July 1991 due to falling pupil numbers.
 It was damaged in an arson attack not long after its closure and eventually demolished.

-A total of nine tower blocks were built in the late 1960s, however four of these were demolished in the 1990s and the five that remain have been refurbished in a multimillion-pound regeneration project which covered the whole estate.